vespa-engine/documentation/en/tutorials/text-search.md

 </pre>

 Notice that the `userInput` part is converted to a [weakAnd](../using-wand-with-vespa.html) query operator and that this operator is
 AND'ed with a phrase search ('huffingtonpost co uk') in the `url` field.
+Notice also the field scoping where the query terms are prefixed with `default`.
 Notice also that punctuation characters (.) are removed as part of the tokenization.
 Suppose this is a common pattern where we want to filter on specific strings.
-In that case, we should consider creating a separate field to avoid phrase matching as phrase matching is inherently more expensive than a single token search.
+In that case, we should create a separate field to avoid phrase matching, phrase matching is more expensive than a single token search.

 ### Debugging token string matching